 Draft PATHWAY – Land use: Shape land use and development that support carbon sequestration and storage, climate resilience and adaptation, and natural and human communities for a sustainable and equitable future

 The way in which Vermonters live on and interact with the land will directly affect our ability to meet our goals to reduce greenhouse gas emissions, sequester and store carbon, and adapt and build resilience to the impacts of climate change.
-Further, the climate crisis is exacerbating other crises, including a shortage of housing, as more people move to Vermont to escape the impacts of climate elsewhere.
+Further, the climate crisis is exacerbating other crises, including a shortage of housing, as more people move to Vermont to escape the impacts of harsher climates and harsh climate events elsewhere.
 Similarly, along with the climate crisis, we also have a biodiversity crisis.
 Past land use decisions have resulted in declines in the number of species, reductions in the size of populations, and losses of habitats across Vermont.
 It is critical that we use this opportunity to address all climate-related crises and create thoughtful land use planning for Vermont that helps to increase biodiversity and resilience to climate change, while accommodating the need for more housing and new sources of energy.

 To meet these goals, we need policies and programs that protect our forests and fields, both those that are wild and unmanaged and those that are actively managed.
 Similarly, we need policies and programs to protect and restore our wetlands, floodplains, rivers, and lakes.
 At the same time, we need policies and programs that encourage the development of walkable and livable villages, town centers, and downtowns, along with complementary policies and programs that discourage the development of our remaining open spaces in the form of sprawl.
-Finally, we need policies and programs that guide decisions to help us appropriate site renewable energy projects and other components of the low-carbon energy infrastructure of the future so critical to our success in achieving our climate goals, while impacts to our lands and waters.
+Finally, we need policies and programs that guide decisions to help us appropriately site renewable energy projects and other components of the low-carbon energy infrastructure of the future so critical to our success in achieving our climate goals, while avoiding and minimizing impacts to our lands and waters.

 This kind of work, developing policies and programs to protect our land, is not new to Vermonters.
 We have a structure of governance, laws, policies, and programs that further many of these goals already.
 Vermont has recognized that the maintenance of the ecological functions of the land and all the amazing diversity of living creatures is critical to our future prosperity and maintenance of our quality of life.
 This future depends upon protecting this landscape while continuing to draw sustenance from it.
 We also know that there are gaps in this system and that many people have not shared in the environmental, economic and other benefits associated with our state’s lands, our green hills and silver waters.
 We also worry that many people who now depend upon the land for their livelihood may get left behind.